Syrve/front.api.doc/v6/en/CashRegisters.md

 - [`IsRefund`](https://syrve.github.io/front.api.sdk/v6/html/P_Resto_Front_Api_Data_Device_Tasks_BillTask_IsRefund.htm) — flag to signal that an operation is canceled.
 If «Refund» is selected in Syrve POS, the flag takes the `true` value, and the FCR must print a refund receipt.
 - [`IsCancellation`](https://syrve.github.io/front.api.sdk/v6/html/P_Resto_Front_Api_Data_Device_Tasks_BillTask_IsCancellation.htm) — receipt voiding is only applicable in Belarus and Latvia.
 Voiding is the invalidation of incorrect sales receipts.
 If a cashier makes a refund, the FCR prints a refund receipt.
 If a cashier makes a mistake when posting receipts, a voiding receipt must be printed out.
 - [`Sales`](https://syrve.github.io/front.api.sdk/v6/html/P_Resto_Front_Api_Data_Device_Tasks_BillTask_Sales.htm) — [`ChequeSale`](https://syrve.github.io/front.api.sdk/v6/html/T_Resto_Front_Api_Data_Device_Tasks_ChequeSale.htm) order items.
 Usually, those are order items details, sometimes grouped by VAT.
 This particularly depends on the FCR ‒ whether or not it supports FFD later than v.1.0.
-- [`СancellingSaleNumber`](https://syrve.github.io/front.api.sdk/v6/html/P_Resto_Front_Api_Data_Device_Tasks_BillTask_СancellingSaleNumber.htm) — order number (applicable only in Belarus).
+- [`CancellingSaleNumber`](https://syrve.github.io/front.api.sdk/v6/html/P_Resto_Front_Api_Data_Device_Tasks_BillTask_CancellingSaleNumber.htm) — order number (applicable only in Belarus).
 It is filled up when the operation is canceled.
 There might be two operations: order guest bill and order payment.
 As the [`ChequeTask`](https://syrve.github.io/front.api.sdk/v6/html/T_Resto_Front_Api_Data_Device_Tasks_ChequeTask.htm) type (see order closing operation) includes the [`BillTask`](https://syrve.github.io/front.api.sdk/v6/html/T_Resto_Front_Api_Data_Device_Tasks_BillTask.htm) type, all current fields are related to the closing of orders as well.
 - [`DiscountSum`](https://syrve.github.io/front.api.sdk/v6/html/P_Resto_Front_Api_Data_Device_Tasks_BillTask_DiscountSum.htm) — total discount amount.
 This includes only uncategorized discounts.
 Those are discounts that apply to the entire order rather than any individual item or category of items.
 - [`IncreaseSum`](https://syrve.github.io/front.api.sdk/v6/html/P_Resto_Front_Api_Data_Device_Tasks_BillTask_IncreaseSum.htm) — total surcharge amount.
 This includes only surcharges that apply to the entire order.
 - [`DiscountPercent`](https://syrve.github.io/front.api.sdk/v6/html/P_Resto_Front_Api_Data_Device_Tasks_BillTask_DiscountPercent.htm) — discount % on order amount.
-The discount or surcharge percentage here is given for reference only, so you don’t need to use them in your calculations, for instance, recalculate discounts.
+The discount or surcharge percentage here is given for reference only, so you don’t need to use them in your calculations, for example, recalculate discounts.

 ```cs
 DiscountPercent = (Order total / DiscountSum) * 100